A lazy image

 A concrete retaining wall is a structure that holds back earth, or in some cases other materials such as wet or dry industrial waste, agricultural products, or recyclables.

 There will therefore be a difference in elevation between the two sides of the wall.
-It must be built to resist the lateral pressure exerted by the material on the higher side.
-The method by which this pressure is resisted defines the type of retaining wall.
+Builders must construct it to resist the lateral pressure from the material on the higher side.
+The method used to resist this pressure defines the type of retaining wall.

 Gravity and Soil Stabilisation.